This case study is password protected, please enter the password to continue!

 Design System at Selective Insurance

-Selective's customer portal had grown for years without a design system.
-As the newest designer on the team, I saw an opportunity everyone else had gotten used to, and proposed building one from scratch.
+Selective's customer portal had grown for years without a design system leading to inconsistent patterns and duplicated work.
+As the newest designer on the team, I proposed and built a scalable system for a platform serving 500K+ users.

 Timeline